 Sorry, but you can't vote for yourself.

-As video games go, it’s been a success of epic proportions—the crowning achievement being that PUBG has been banned in some countries for being too addictive, especially to kids.
+As video games go, it’s been a success of epic proportions.
+PUBG’s crowning achievement?
+Some countries have banned the game for being too addictive, especially to kids.

 Since its official release in December 2017, the battle royale-themed shooter has moved 70 million physical copies and racked up another 600 million downloads.

 Now PUBG Mobile is getting an awards ceremony.